-Electrical Contacts and Contact Assemblies
+Electrical Contact Rivets and Contact Assemblies

 Electrical contacts consist of soft, high-conductivity, oxidation-resistant materials used as the makeup of electrical components.
 They are the materials in a system through which an electrical current flows; such as:

 Electrical contacts rivets comes in a variety of sizes.
 You can find options both small to extremely large, depending on your voltage requirements and usage.

 Electrical Contact Materials